 Negative reviews are a little bit like chickenpox.
 You don't want them, but chances are, you’re going to get them at some point.
 Just like pox, if you don't deal with them properly when they arise, they have the potential to leave lifelong scars on your business brand.

 The best thing you can do is be prepared for them.

-Even if you’re delivering immaculate, optimized services, at some point, you’re going to catch one of your customers on an off day.
-And they’ll leave a bad review online, where everyone (including your potential customers, and potential employees) can see it.
+Even if you're delivering streamlined, 'above and beyond' services, at some point, you will catch a customer on an off day, and they'll leave a bad review online, where everyone (including your potential customers and potential employees) can see it.

 When this happens, don’t panic.

 Negative reviews don’t have to be the monsters that many companies make them out to be.
 In fact, by handling a negative review with a winning response, you can convert even the most sceptical readers and show the world your commitment to courtesy, professionalism, and superior service, even under fire.

 Things to remember when you're crafting your response

 When replying to negative reviews, it's important to keep a positive frame of mind and adopt a constructive approach to address the concerns of the reviewer.
 This mindset will help your positive brand image and professionalism shine through.